 - Use images with clear detail and sharp contrast.
 You want to use Black and White, not Gray scale.

-- Avoid hair thin lines and very large dark areas.
+- Avoid hair-thin lines and very large dark areas.

 - Remember to specify PLATE, MATRIX, and RUBBER and TRANSPARENCY when you order.
-Some people dont use all four but they are wonderful tools for making texture and pattern in pressed paper or polymer clay.
+Some people dont use all four but they are wonderful tools for making texture and patterns in pressed paper or polymer clay.

 - Use the black and white transparencies to create silk screen stencils with PHOTO-EZ screen print sheets.